Cutie Honey: 1973 TV series

 Toei Animation produced an anime television series titled Cutie Honey, simultaneously as the manga was being drawn.
-It was broadcast on NET (now TV Asahi) on October 13, 1973 and ran for 25 episodes until March 30, 1974.
+It was broadcast on NET (now TV Asahi) on October 13, 1973, and ran for 25 episodes until March 30, 1974.
 The TV series is much tamer than the manga version, removing much of the violence, gross out humor and lesbian undertones, but retaining Miss Alphonne's attraction to Honey.
+According to Go Nagai, the TV series ended after 25 episodes due to NET executives getting unhappy about the nudity.
 While the manga was marketed as "SFコミックス" ("science fiction comics"), the Toei anime is considered, at least in retrospect, a magical girl series.
 Character designs were done by Shingo Araki, musical score by Takeo Watanabe, scripts by Masaki Tsuji, Susumu Takaku, and Keisuke Fujikawa, while episode directors included Tomoharu Katsumata, Osamu Kasai and Hiroshi Shidara.
 The series stars Eiko Masuyama as Honey Kisaragi.

-Outside Japan, the original Cutie Honey TV series was released was France, where it aired under the title Cherry Miel ("Cherry Honey") from August 1988 to February 1989, On November 26, 2013, Discotek Media released a DVD boxset of the complete series in North America.
-The series was also dubbed and broadcast in Hong Kong during 1988.
+Outside Japan, the original Cutie Honey TV series was released was France, where it aired under the title Cherry Miel ("Cherry Honey") from August 1988 to February 1989, In November 2013, Discotek Media released a DVD boxset of the complete series in North America.
+In February 2025, they released the series on SD Blu-ray.
+The series was also dubbed and broadcast in Hong Kong in 1975.

 For an anime television series, the original Cutie Honey achieved respectable ratings in Japan, and some of its cast and crew have worked on other major titles.
 The series achieved a peak rating of 11.6% for episode 18 (broadcast February 11, 1974) and generally scored ratings of around 8–10%.

 New Cutie Honey

 The original video animation series New Cutie Honey was released in 1994 and ended with eight episodes in 1995.
 The series stars Michiko Neya as Honey Kisaragi.

 100 years after the decisive battle with Panther Claw, Honey Kisaragi now works as the mayor's secretary in the crime-prone metropolis of Cosplay City.
 One day, after being attacked by minions of the Demon King Dolmeck, who dominates the city, Honey regains her former power and memory and awakens as Cutie Honey.
 Honey faces a new battle against Dolmeck who is planning to revive her former nemesis, Panther Zora.

 The series staff planned to make at least twelve episodes, but it ended with eight in 1995.
 A 2004 DVD release included a scripted but unfilmed ninth episode—a Christmas story—as a drama CD.
 The eight filmed episodes were released by ADV Films in the United States.
 Jessica Calvello, the voice of Honey in the English language version, was hand-picked by Nagai, though he originally wanted Winona Ryder.
 Until Discotek Media picked up the first anime, this series remained the only Cutie Honey anime to be commercially released in the US.
-Discotek Media released the series on Blu-Ray in August 2019.
+Discotek Media released the series on Blu-ray in August 2019.